 Distressed asset management is the Group's core business.
 The distressed debt assets the Group acquires from financial institutions and non-financial enterprises are primarily composed of NPLs sold by banks, distressed debt assets sold by non-bank financial institutions and accounts receivable sold by non-financial enterprises.
 As at 31 December 2012, the net balance of the Group's distressed debt assets acquired from various entities amounted to RMB58,356 million, among which the balance of disposable assets was RMB3,126 million and the balance of restructuring assets was RMB55,230 million.
-As at 31 December 2013, the net balance of the Group's distressed debt assets acquired from various entities amounted to RMB100,262 million, among which the balance of disposable assets was RMB8,134 million and the balance of restructuring assets was RMB8,134 million and the balance of restructuring assets was RMB8,134 million and the balance of restructuring assets was RMB8,134 million and the balance of restructuring assets was RMB8,134 million and the balance of restructuring assets was RMB8,134 million and the balance of restructuring assets was RMB8,134 million and the balance of restructuring assets was RMB92,128 million.
+As at 31 December 2013, the net balance of the Group's distressed debt assets acquired from various entities amounted to RMB100,262 million, among which the balance of disposable assets was RMB8,134 million and the balance of restructuring assets was RMB92,128 million.
 The Group's ability to generate sustainable revenue and ensure business growth depends, to a certain extent, on its ability to acquire distressed debt assets suitable for its business.

 The supply of distressed debt assets is affected by a number of factors, including changes in macroeconomic conditions and asset quality and business conditions of financial institutions and non-financial enterprises.
 Changes in the NPL balance of commercial banks in the PRC, the overall volume of accounts receivable of enterprises and macroeconomic conditions, the government's control and industry policies and market liquidity fluctuation could have significant effects on the supply of distressed debt assets.
 Therefore, the supply of distressed debt assets in the PRC financial market may be limited or changed over a certain period of time.
-The amount of distressed debt assets the Group is able to acquire depends on a number of factors beyond its control, including the policies of the PRC central government or local governments, willingness of banks and enterprises to sell their distressed debt assets at acceptable prices or at all, or if further changes in government policies with regard to distressed asset management prevent the Group from growing its distressed debt asset portfolio, the Group's competitive position, financial condition and results of operations may be materially and adversely affected.
+The amount of distressed debt assets the Group is able to acquire depends on a number of factors beyond its control, including the policies of the PRC central government or local governments, willingness of banks and enterprises to sell their distressed debt assets and the Group's competition with other AMCs.
+If the Group fails to acquire distressed debt assets at acceptable prices or at all, or if further changes in government policies with regard to distressed asset management prevent the Group from growing its distressed debt asset portfolio, the Group's competitive position, financial condition and results of operations may be materially and adversely affected.